 The marking on the upper edge of the stem is the text "COLONEL A. LEMAT BREVETE"

-Le Ma stud revolvers of French origin sometimes differ not only in marking, but also in appearance.
-This weapon, issued by Canat & Co, has a slightly curved front frame pillar, the drum surface is cylindrical.
-There is no ramrod, but judging by the location of the ramrod ring, it was probably located under the lower barrel.
+Le Ma's hairpin revolvers of French origin sometimes differ not only in marking, but also in appearance.
+This weapon, produced by Canat & Co, has a slightly curved front frame, the drum surface is cylindrical.
+The ramrod is missing, but judging by the location of the ramrod ring, it was probably located under the lower barrel.

-The marking on the trunk is the text “JF Gouery Canat & Co Syte LeMat Bt SGDG Paris”.
+The marking on the barrel is the text "JF Gouery Canat & Co Syte LeMat Bt SGDG Paris".

 Compact revolvers were sometimes in great demand as a weapon of self-defense than their longer and more massive counterparts.
 For this reason, the appearance of Le Ma Ma (Baby LeMat pinfire revolver) hairpin “baby” revolvers is not surprising.

 The authors of some catalogs of antique weapons claim that the Baby LeMat revolvers were made no more than a hundred.
 This revolver with the serial number 3188 is equipped with a drum for 9 mm hairpins.
 Upper barrel length 102 mm.
 The lower barrel has a caliber 12 mm.
 Inflammation at the lower trunk cap.

 The front frame frame is attached to the base of the frame with a screw.
 On the front of the drum there are holes for the mechanism for fixing the drum.
 Marking on the right side of the trunk "COLL A. LEMAT BRte".
 Brands on the details of weapons indicate the Belgian origin of the revolver.